pineapple-bois/polynomial-methods/README.md

 For univariate polynomials, the function returns a dictionary where the keys are the exponents of $x$ and the values are the corresponding coefficients.

-For multivariate polynomials, it returns a dictionary where the keys are tuples of exponents ($x$, $y$, $z$) and values are the corresponding coefficients.
+For multivariate polynomials, the function returns a dictionary where the keys are tuples of exponents ($x$, $y$, $z$) and values are the corresponding coefficients.

 ----